 Buying an Evildoer's Book

-I answered a question on buying an evildoer's book for Philosophy in Action Radio on 27 February 2011.
-You can listen to or download the podcast segment below – or check out the whole episode.
+I answered a question on buying an evildoer's book on 27 February 2011.
+You can listen to or download the podcast of just this question below – or check out the whole episode of Philosophy in Action Radio.

 Would you recommend buying Nathaniel Branden's Vision of Ayn Rand or not?
 Given Nathaniel Branden's history of dishonest attacks on Ayn Rand and Objectivism, would you recommend that anyone buy this book?
 (It's the book version of his "Basic Principles of Objectivism" course.)
 I've thought about buying it, but I don't want to support that man in any way.